 address specified in the Target MAC Address subelement.

-If the STA receiving an LCI request lacks the means to report the requested location to the requested

-resolution, then the LCI (#1294)report shall have that corresponding Latitude, Longitude, Altitude, or

-Azimuth resolution set to the known value; otherwise Latitude, Longitude, Altitude, and Azimuth fields

-shall be reported to their requested resolutions, with the remaining less significant bits set to 0.

 If the STA receiving an LCI request has no location information about the requested LCI Subject physical

-location or requested Azimuth, it shall set the Incapable bit to 1 in the Measurement Report Mode field.
+location or requested Azimuth, it shallreturn an Unknown Location subelement ID..
 The

 method by which the physical location and azimuth information in the LCI (#1294)report is generated is